dotnet/dotNext/docs/features/cluster/index.md

 }
 ```

 In contrast to `MessagingClient`, all message types must be registered using [MessageAttribute&lt;TMessage&gt;](xref:DotNext.Net.Cluster.Messaging.MessageAttribute`1) attribute declaratively.
-However, this is not applicable when you constructing the handle using [builder](xref:DotNext.Net.Cluster.Messaging.MessageHandler.Builder).
+However, this is not applicable when you construct the handle using [builder](xref:DotNext.Net.Cluster.Messaging.MessageHandler.Builder).

 # Rumor Spreading
 Gossip-based messaging provides scalable way to broadcast messages across all cluster nodes.
 [IPeerMesh](xref:DotNext.Net.IPeerMesh) exposes the basic functionality to discover the peers visible from the local node.
 The key aspect of gossiping is ability to discover neighbors.
 This capability is usually called _membership protocol_ for Gossip-based communication.
 There are few approaches to achieve that: